Jwink3101/PBrsync/readme.md

 Finally, future versions may try to use a Python SSH module such as [Paramiko][Paramiko] (with the current method as a fall back) to reduce the number of connections.
 Or, it will try to use a persistant SSH connection.
 Either way, it will try to reduce the number of connections to a minimum.

-[^remotecalls]: Current file snapshot (1), apply moves (2), dry-run rsync both ways (2), apply moves (2), apply rsync both ways (2), ask for updated snapshot (1)
-[^backnewest]:If you don't have both local and remote backups on with the setting to only keep the newest, it will warn you and then wait 3 seconds

 [Paramiko]:http://www.paramiko.org/